dB4HbWA/better_doctor_app/src/presentation.md

 ### Search - Sam
  - Location (current), nearest shows in results
- - Location by Name (explain ANYTHING in the box)
+ - Location by Name (53132, Miller Park)
- - Doctor Name (first or last)
+ - Specialty: Cardiovas disease
- - Specialty with either location or name
+ - Insurance: United Healtcare
- - Insurance with either location or name
+ - Clear and search Dana Wood

 ### Talk about Results - Sam
  - Notice how location doesn't show up unless you search by location on doctor card
- - Search for Dana Wood and click into her name
+ - Click Dana

 ### Doctor Page - Joe
  - Details of doctor are displayed.
 Explain how this is all from our API